kratel/nyu_appsec_a2/README.md

 ### Not using mock MFA

 MFA was mocked for the assignment requirements originally.
 The app has been updated to use functional implementation of MFA.
 It was adapted from this [tutorial](https://blog.miguelgrinberg.com/post/two-factor-authentication-with-flask).
-Although the authentication flow in this app is different.
+There are a few differences.
+Users start off with no MFA, an account page was added for users to enable MFA if they choose to do so.

 Makes use of:
 - [Onetimepass](https://github.com/tadeck/onetimepass)